 Single Trigger: Specify the time and date, UTC or Local, for a pulse event.

-Pulse Width: From 10 ms (0.010 s) to 24 hours in 10 ms increments, depending on mode.
+Pulse Width: Pulse width may be specified in 10 millisecond increments, from 10 milliseconds (0.010 seconds) up to a full 24 hours, depending on mode.